-Getting an assessment of your pup’s gut microbiome can reveal if your dog is lacking in healthy gut bacteria, or if he or she has too much unhealthy gut bacteria.
+Getting your pup’s gut health tested can reveal if your dog is lacking in healthy gut bacteria, or if he or she has too much unhealthy gut bacteria.
 Early detection of imbalances in your pet’s microbiome could help you make dietary and lifestyle changes that might protect your dog from developing certain health issues as they age.

 Tip 2: Select your puppy’s food carefully

 Feeding your new puppy is a big responsibility.
 With the numerous available brands and varieties of dog food, it is important to be sure that you are selecting an option that best fits your puppy’s needs.
 Because food interacts with the gut directly, this is also one of the biggest opportunities for you to influence your dog’s gut health.
 A study released in 2017 showed that the amount of protein and carbohydrates consumed directly influences ratios of certain bacteria in a dog’s gut microbiome.
 This study focused on bacteria that have the potential to influence weight gain and weight loss.